Predawn Missouri tornado kills at least 5, sows destruction

 While his sister's home held up, the area reeked of gas because a propane unit was damaged.

-Justin Gibbs, a National Weather Service meteorologist in Paducah, Kentucky, said the tornado remained on the ground for roughly 15 minutes, traveling an estimated 15-20 miles (24-32 kilometers).
+Justin Gibbs, a National Weather Service meteorologist in Paducah, Kentucky, said the tornado remained on the ground for roughly 15 minutes, traveling an estimated 15-20 miles.

-A weather service team was headed to Bollinger County to gather details about the tornado, but Gibbs said it’s clear “it was big.
-It was a significant tornado.”
+Based on early data, the tornado received a preliminary EF-2 rating, packing wind speeds of 130 mph.

 "It's definitely a nightmare from a warning standpoint," Gibbs said.
 "It's bad anytime, but it's especially bad at 3:30 in the morning."